What exactly is a mobile ______ attack?

 - 93% of network attacks (and 86% of all attacks) were man-in-the-middle (MITM) variations wherein attackers hijack traffic to steal credentials/data or deliver exploits to compromise the device.

-In our free webinar on September 4th at 10am Central, we will explain:
+In our free webinar on September 4th, we explained:

 - What network attacks are;